Radio (LL Cool J album): Legacy and influence

 With the breakthrough success of "I Need a Beat" and Radio, LL Cool J became one of the first hip-hop acts to achieve mainstream success along with Kurtis Blow and Run-DMC.
 Gigs at larger venues were offered to LL as he would join the 1986–'87 Raising Hell tour, opening for Run-DMC and Beastie Boys.
 Another milestone of LL's popularity was his appearance on American Bandstand as the first hip-hop act on the show.

-Radio's success also helped in contributing to Rick Rubin's credibility and repertoire as a record producer.
+Radio's success also helped in contributing to Rick Rubin's credibility and reputation as a record producer.
 Radio, along with Raising Hell (1986) and Licensed to Ill (1986), would form a trilogy of New York City-based, Rubin-helmed albums that helped to diversify hip-hop.
 Rubin's production credit on the back cover reads "REDUCED BY RICK RUBIN", referring to his minimalist production style, which gave Radio its stripped-down and gritty sound.
 This style would serve as one of Rubin's production trademarks and would have a great impact on future hip-hop productions.
 Rubin's production, before his exit from Def Jam to Los Angeles, helped solidify his legacy as a hip-hop pioneer and establish his reputation in the music industry.

 Radios release coincided with the growing new-school scene and subculture, which also marked the beginning of golden age hip-hop and the replacement of old-school hip-hop.
 This period of hip-hop was marked by the end of the disco stylings of old-school, which had flourished prior to the mid-80s, and the rise of a new style featuring "ghettoblasters".
 Radio served as one of the earliest records, along with Run-DMC's debut album, to combine the vocal approach of hip-hop and rapping with the musical arrangements and riffing sound of rock music, pioneering the rap rock hybrid sound.